paalss/ranking-app/README.md

 ## Open web app (serve locally)
 This app isn't puclic on the web, it has to be served locally.

 You can choose to either serve this app using Docker or XAMPP.
-I've written guides for both.
-For a Docker guide, just read this README, for a XAMPP guide, go to [this sub-directory's README](https://github.com/paalss/Ranking-app/blob/master/www/app/README.md) (www/app/).
+For a Docker guide, just continue this README.
+For a XAMPP guide, go to [this sub-directory's README](https://github.com/paalss/Ranking-app/blob/master/www/app/README.md) (Ranking-app/www/app/).

 **Prerequisites**